qgindi/LibreAutomate/Other/DocFX/_doc/editor/Class files, projects.md

 }
 ```

-When the first option in `/*/ ... /*/` is role other than `classFile` (like in the example), `define TEST` and other incompatible options are ignored when the class file is compiled as part of another script etc (for example the `TEST` symbol isn't added to the compilation).
+When the first option in `/*/ ... /*/` is **role** other than `classFile` (like in the example), `define TEST` and other incompatible options are ignored when the class file is compiled as part of another script etc (for example the `TEST` symbol isn't added to the compilation).
 Else such options then cannot be used (error).

+This does not work if the class file is in a project.
+See [ScriptEditor.TestCurrentFileInProject]().